 2) Standing plans

-Standing plans are multi use plans i.e. they are helpful in many situations which are usually similar and recurring.
+Standing plans are multi-use plans i.e. they are helpful in many situations which are usually similar and recurring.
 Depending upon the need, these are of three types:

-- Policies– Policies are general, broad range guidelines to achieve goals of the company.
+- Policies– Policies are general, broad range of guidelines to achieve the goals of the company.
 Managers have little flexibility while implementing policies.
 Due to their general nature, policies have room for minor changes for each situation.

 3) Contingency plans